 Taking its cues from the idealized form of an “American” sandwich (imagine one you’d eat as a kid), sandos are made on deliciously fluffy milk bread (shokupan) with the crusts removed.
 No crusts!
 Fillings vary.
 Katsu—shorthand for “katsuretsu,” which means “cutlet”—is the most common and usually consists of pork or chicken, a tangy/sweet/spicy sauce, and finely shaved slaw.
 The menu at No Aloha features a crispy Chicken Katsu with a soy mustard, alongside a nod to our regional cuisine: Texas Wagyu with a tangy special sauce.

 Those with adventurous palettes will appreciate the Tamago (Japanese-style omelet) sando.
 With fluffy layers of egg and a little scallion mayo, it’s basically the same components as an egg salad sandwich, but composed in a way we don’t typically get to enjoy this side of the Pacific.
 If there’s a line when you show up, don’t worry.
 The wait it worth it.

 The Details: No Aloha, inside the lower level of Forty Five Ten.
 1615 Main Street.
+Available for a limited time.
 Complimentary valet available at the 1608 Elm Street entrance.